 - 3 tbsp Apricot jam

 - 1 Egg

-Stir together 500g of the strong white bread flour, the sachet of yeast, salt and caster sugar in a large bowl
+Stir together the strong white bread flour, the sachet of yeast, salt and caster sugar in a large bowl

 In a small pan heat up the milk, once it was hot I took it off the heat, added the butter and left it to cool